QichenW/MyRenderDocumentations/Lab3/README.md

    2. View Specifications (from a .txt file):
       1. number of objects
       2. each object's Euler angles (pitch, yaw, roll of object) in degrees
-      3. each object's color (RGB intensities)
+      3. each object's color (RGB intensities, both diffusive and specular)
       4. In **right-handed** world coordinate system:
          1. each object's position
          2. the camera's position